 But there are a few ways to make the finished tray look better:

-If your tools don’t include a table saw, then edge banding is the way to go.
+If your tools don’t include a table or saw, then edge banding is the way to go.

 Step #3 - Applying finish

-With any keyboard tray you’ll want to apply a finish to avoid the wood from soaking up oils from your hands.
+You’ll want to apply a finish with any keyboard tray to prevent the wood from soaking up oils from your hands.
 And to make the mouse move smoother over the surface.

 My recommendation?
-Check out one of the finishes in our guide to clear wood finishes (I prefer General Finishes wipe on).
+You can check out one of the finishes in our guide to clear wood finishes (I prefer General Finishes wipe-on).
 You’ll have a smooth finish in hours with no messy brushes.

 Step #4 - Installing On A Desk

-When you’re working with cabinets and furniture it’s always worth asking whats the worst that can happen?
+When working with cabinets and furniture, it’s always worth asking what’s the worst that can happen.

 And the worst that can happen with this step of the project is poking a screw through the top of your future desk.

-So, to avoid this happening the first step is planning how you’ll mount the keyboard tray and the screws you’ll need.
-Not sure how thick the top is?
+So, to avoid this happening, the first step is planning how you’ll mount the keyboard tray and the screws you’ll need.
+How thick is the top?
 One trick is pulling the desk away from the wall to review the top edge.

-And unless it’s an extremely low quality desk the top should be at least 1/2″ thick.
+And unless it’s a low-quality desk, the top should be at least 1/2″ thick.

 Side mount drawer slide installation

-If you’ll be mounting the keyboard tray between two vertical surfaces you’ll be using side mount slides.
-While easier, in my opinion, to install than a top mount slide you’ll want to consider:
+If you mount the keyboard tray between two vertical surfaces, you’ll use side mount slides.
+While more accessible, in my opinion, to install than a top mount slide, you’ll want to consider the following:

-- Find the height of the top of the keyboard tray in relation to the top of the drawer slide.
+• Find the height of the top of the keyboard tray at the top of the drawer slide.

-- Note: I used a cabinet jack with my standing desk tray to hold the assembled keyboard tray in place.
-If you use something similar, just be sure to use light pressure and test the drawer slides operate smoothly without binding.
+• Note: I used a cabinet jack with my standing desk tray to hold the assembled keyboard tray in place.
+Use light pressure and test the drawer slides to operate smoothly without binding if you use something similar.

 Top mount drawer slide installation

-If it’s possible, the easiest way to install a DIY keyboard tray to an existing surface is by turning it upside down.
-Literally.
+The easiest way to install a DIY keyboard tray to an existing surface is by turning it upside down.

-By doing this you’ll have gravity working with you and not against you as you install and screw the slides to the underneath of the desk or table.
+By doing this, gravity will work with you and not against you as you install and screw the slides underneath the desk or table.

-If that’s not an option, here’s a few tricks:
+If that’s not an option, here are a few tricks:

-- Then lift the assembly under the surface and mark with pencil or masking tape the location of the top mounts
+• Then lift the assembly under the surface and mark with a pencil or masking tape the location of the top mounts

 Adding a Tray to a Standing Desk

 Have a standing desk?
-Then simply make sure your keyboard tray and slides will clear the frame and mechanisms below the top.
+Then, ensure your keyboard tray and slides will clear the frame and mechanisms below the top.

 However, quite a few desks WILL have a crossbar in the way.
 Which makes your project switch from DIY to buying a clamp-on keyboard tray.

-If after all of this you’re realizing it might be easier to just buy a tray it’s NOT a bad idea.
+If you realize it might be easier to buy a tray after all of this, it’s NOT a bad idea.

-With slides and material adding up to a basic pre-made unit that likely integrates a wrist wrest it’s a viable option.
+It’s a viable option with slides and material adding up to a basic pre-made unit that likely integrates a wrist wrest.

 Option 1: Skip the Build and Buy a Keyboard Tray...